nazka/map-gl-js-spiderfy/README.md

 This opensource project is maintained by [nazka mapps](https://www.nazka.be/en/), we gladly welcome any contributions!

 comment: explain more which contributions we expect
+comment: explain why we created this code, what are the strengths of this one and the weaknesses of other spiderfication tools
 comment: mention clearly dependancy on markercluster

 ## Examples